-GLIHD commends the Government of Rwanda for enacting the following laws:
+The coalition commends the Government of Rwanda for enacting the following laws:

-- The Law N° 43/2013 governing land in Rwanda which grants equal access to land to both men and women in Rwanda. - The organic law n° 10/2013/0L of 11/07/2013 governing political organizations and politicians that obliges political parties among others to constantly subscribe to gender equality and complementarily, whether in the recruitment of members, putting in place organs of leadership and in their operations and activities (article 7). - The Law n°54/2011 of 14/12/2011 relating to the rights and the protection of the child which guarantees equal rights to all children without any discrimination (Article 4). - The Organic Law $N^\circ$ 01/2012/ of 02/05/2012 instituting the penal code which criminalizes rape as well as marital rape.
+- The Law $N^{\circ}$ 43/2013 governing land in Rwanda which grants equal access to land to both men and women in Rwanda. - Theorganic law n° 10/2013/0L of 11/07/2013 governing political organizations and politicians that obliges political parties among others to constantly subscribe to gender equality and complementarily, whether in the recruitment of members, putting in place organs of leadership and in their operations and activities (article 7). - The Law n°54/2011 of 14/12/2011 relating to the rights and the protection of the child which guarantees equal rights to all children without any discrimination (Article 4). - The Organic Law $\mbox{N}^{\circ}$ 01/2012/ of 02/05/2012 instituting the penal code which criminalizes rape as well as marital rape.

-GLIHD commends the Government of Rwanda for adopting the following policies, strategies and initiatives:
+The Coalition commends the Government of Rwanda for adopting the following policies, strategies and initiatives: